slatedocs/slate/source/index.html.md

 # General

 Welcome to the FalconX trading API.
-The API provides developers 24x7 programmatic access to the following
+The API provides developers programmatic access to the following APIs

 * OTC REST API
 * Marketdata REST API
 * Marketdata WebSocket API
 * Brokerage REST API

-# FalconX OTC REST API
+# OTC REST API

+## Introduction

+### Request For Quote (RFQ)
+The RFQ process involves the client sending details about the market pair they want to trade including the quantity.
+The side can be revealed later when they actually execute the trade.
+The FalconX API returns the price at which the client can buy or sell the request quantity in the requested market pair.
+The quote is valid only for a short period of time.
+If the client accepts the quote before it expires (by revealing the side) and FalconX sends a confirmation then the trade is considered closed.

+## Requests
+All requests and responses are application/json content type and follow typical HTTP response status codes for success and failure.

 ### API Endpoint
 * `https://api.falconx.io` for production
 * `https://sandboxapi.falconx.io` for testing

-## Requests
-All requests and responses are application/json content type and follow typical HTTP response status codes for success and failure.

 ### Errors